Friday, August 31, 2018

 THE BIG ISLAND of Hawaii is Toia's home for nine months of the year, as he tunes pianos for a living, flying from one island to the other for jobs.
 His largest client is the Church of Jesus Christ of Latter-day Saints -- the Mormon Church -- whose history in the islands dates back to 1850.
 Their Polynesian Cultural Center is one of many Mormon owned and operated venues.
 Toia tunes all their pianos and takes on the occasional additional client.

-Michael Toia casts off on the West Fork
+Michael Toia casts off on the West Fork of the Stillwater

 His wife Anne Toia, is a successful massage therapist and their son, Mika'ele, is a proud second-generation piano tuner based in Minneapolis.
-Occasionally, father and son collaborate on a tuning project, as recently when the elder Toia and Anne flew to Minneapolis where the Minnesota Orchestra is one of Mika'ele's clients.
+Occasionally, father and son collaborate on a tuning project, as recently when the elder Toia and Anne flew to Minneapolis where the Minnesota Orchestra is one of Michael's clients.

 The couple raised their son and daughter on the big island, where Mount Kilauea's damage is testing their fortitude.
 Smoke and fall-out from the volcano, and nearby destruction of homes and hotels, has the couple re-evaluating their future -in their beloved Hawaii.